magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 ![PR_8](../assets/img/PR_8_GitHub_PRTemplate_Reviewers.png)

-The reviewers, one of whom must be from the Research and Software Engineering (RSE) department at PIK, have use the above checklist.
+The reviewers, one of whom must be from the Research and Software Engineering (RSE) department at PIK, use the above checklist.
 After this interaction has been completed, they will accept the PR and it will be automatically merged into the `magpiemodel:develop` branch.